vwellmo57/CircuitPython/README.md

 #### Picture
 ![](Downloads/WiringForServoTouch.png)
 #### Lessons
-Learned how to use pwm(pulse width modulation) as well as capacitive touch on the Metro Express.
-PWM can be really hard the first time and looking things up helps alot.
+Learned how to use PWM(pulse width modulation) as well as capacitive touch on the Metro Express.
+PWM can be hard the first time and looking things up helps a lot.
 Talk to people who have already done what you are trying to do.
 #### Important Code
 `Servo.py`
 ``` python